Welcome to the Monmouth University Computer Science and Software Engineering Department

 Department Updates: Undergraduate Program Name Changes Effective Fall 2018

-ABET-accredited Computer Science program previously known as the Bachelor of Science with a Concentration in Advanced Computing will be known as the Bachelor of Science in Computer Science
+The Computer Science program accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, previously known as the Bachelor of Science with a Concentration in Advanced Computing will be known as the Bachelor of Science in Computer Science

 The Computer Science program previously known as the Bachelor of Science with a Concentration in Applied Computing (non-ABET) will be known as the Bachelor of Arts in Computer Science